helium/HIP/00XX-linear-lockup-curve.md

 HIP-51 specifies that holders of HNT may lock their HNT for up to 48 months to receive veHNT (vote-escrowed HNT). veHNT conveys voting power in the Helium DAO, and may be delegated to a subDAO.
 The combination of HNT locked for a duration, combined with the assigned veHNT, is called a position.
 One wallet may contain multiple positions.

 The amount of veHNT returned on lockup increases linearly per HIP-51 from 1x veHNT per HNT at the minimum lockup duration of 6 months, all the way to 100x veHNT per HNT at 48 months.
 However, when a locked HNT position enters cooldown, the associated veHNT follows a different curve and instead declines linearly to zero over the entire period.
 These asymmetric lockup and cooldown functions have unintuitive consequences.
-Therefore, this HIP proposes simplifying the lockup curve, eliminating a minimum lockup period, and allowing veHNT to be transferrable.
+Therefore, this HIP proposes simplifying the lockup curve, eliminating a minimum lockup period, and allowing veHNT to be transferable.

 **1. Simplify lockup**